The autochthonous minorities in Germany are represented on various political committees and commissions at a federal level.

 The challenge facing us all is to find effective avenues of communication so that minority concerns flow even more readily into federal and state parliamentary decision-making processes and are taken into account there.

 The head of the Minorities Secretariat is a member of the advisory board of the “Federal Anti-Discrimination Agency” (ADS).
-At a European level, there is intensive collaboration between the Federal Union of European Nationalities (FUEN), the largest umbrella organisation of autochthonous national minorities and ethnic groups in Europe, and the Minority Secretariat and the minorities’ and ethnic groups’ representative organisations.
+At European level, there is intensive cooperation with the Federal Union of European Nationalities (FUEN), the largest umbrella organization of autochthonous national minorities/ethnic groups in Europe, with the minority secretariat and the minority organizations represented and the spokespersons’ group.

 The office of Federal Government Commissioner for Matters Related to Ethnic German Resettlers was established in 1988 and located within the Federal Ministry of the Interior.
-The remit of the office was enlarged in 2002 with the addition of a commission on behalf of national minorities.
-Natalie Pawlik has headed up this office since April 14, 2022.
+In 2002, the office was supplemented by the assignment for national minorities.

 Consultative committees on issues relating to the Danish minority, the Frisian ethnic group, the Sorbian people, the German Sinti and Roma and the Low German language speakers’ group afford the various minorities and the Low German regional language contact with the federal government and the German Federal Parliament.
 Their focus is on the challenges specific to the various minorities.